14. May 2025 at 19:10

 Article continues after video advertisement

-“Night Under the Stars at Lajoška is an excellent example of how tourism in our region can evolve in a way that is both sensitive and forward-thinking,” said Rastislav Trnka, chair of the Košice Self-Governing Region (KSK).
+“Night Under the Stars at Lajoška is an excellent example of how tourism in our region can evolve in a way that is both sensitive and forward-thinking,” said Rastislav Trnka, governor of the Košice Self-Governing Region.

 SkryťTurn off ads

-Lenka Vargová Jurková, Executive Director of KRT, noted that this new form of accommodation underlines the potential of Košice Region as a destination for ecotourism.
+Lenka Vargová Jurková, executive director of the regional tourism board Košice Región Turizmus, said the cabins highlight the area’s promise as a destination for eco-conscious travellers.
 “Spending the night immersed in unspoilt nature also adds a unique dimension to stargazing,” she added.

 A historic trail meets a modern concept